TKO Miller Market Analysis

 January 2020 – Nors S.A. to Acquire Strongco Corporation

 Under the agreement, Nors will acquire all of the outstanding equity of Strongco for $3.15 per share in cash, resulting in a transaction value of about $193 million and an implied EV/EBITDA multiple of 6.2x.
 Strongco is engaged in selling and renting new and used equipment and provides after-sale product support and services.
-Nors is a Portuguese-based private company that sells, rents, and services construction, mining and forestry equipment, trucks, busses, cars and marine and industrial engines in 16 countries.
+Nors is a Portuguese-based private company that sells, rents, and services construction, mining and forestry equipment, trucks, buses, cars and marine and industrial engines in 16 countries.

 January 2020 – Sterling Crane Acquires ENTREC Corporation’s Canadian Crane Business and Assets